GoCarrot/carrot-blog/source/_posts/2012-12-03-introducing-carrot.markdown

 comments: false
 categories: [Carrot, Open Graph]
 preview: "Hello, We're a team of 3 game industry vets who got really interested in viral growth.
 So much so, we decided to start a company to concentrate on it."
+description: "Hello, We're a team of 3 game industry vets who got really interested in viral growth.
+So much so, we decided to start a company to concentrate on it."
 cover: /images/carrot_transparent.png
 published: true
 ---